hurricanehrndz/docker-containers/couchpotato/README.md

 the torrent to a specified directory.

 This subfolder contains all necessary files to build a [Docker](https://www.docker.com/) image for [CouchPotatoServer](https://github.com/CouchPotato/CouchPotatoServer).

+## Supported Tags:

+* latest - latest tagged release for x86_64
+* armv7l - latest tagged release for armv7 or armhf
+* aarch64 - latest tagged release for armv8 or aarch64

 ## Contributing